pingcap/docs-cn/telemetry.md

 ### TiUP

-When the telemetry collection feature is enabled in TiUP, user operations with TiUP will be shared, including (but not limited to):
+When the telemetry collection feature is enabled in TiUP, usage details of TiUP will be shared, including (but not limited to):

 - A randomly generated telemetry ID.
 - Execution status of TiUP commands, such as whether the execution is successful and the execution duration.